MugInClermont/M6-2018/PITCHME.md

 ### definitions

-- Container
+- Container |
-A container defines a software application and its dependencies wrapped in a complete filesystem, including code, runtime, system tools and libraries
+A container defines a software application and its dependencies wrapped in a complete filesystem, including code, runtime, system tools and libraries |
-- Images
+- Images |
-An image is a read-only snapshot of a docker container
+An image is a read-only snapshot of a docker container |

 +++

-### Where are stored images
+### Where are stored images?

-- Docker Hub
+- Docker Hub |
-- Azure container registry
+- Azure container registry |
+- On premise registry |

 +++

 ### Advantages of container

-- Bit by bit images
+- Bit by bit images |
-- Fast deployment / Fast startuo- - Simple scaling and partitioning
+- Fast deployment / Fast startup- - Simple scaling and partitioning |
-- Isolated, versioned, reusable code
+- Isolated, versioned, reusable code |

-Clear distinction between development and operaions
+Clear distinction between development and operaions |
-- dev : takes care of the content of the container
+- dev : takes care of the content of the container |
-- Ops : takes care of the operations of the container
+- Ops : takes care of the operations of the container |

 +++